ArctosDB/documentation-wiki/_how_to/request-tacc-access-to-media-storage.markdown

 ---

 [Media Documentation](https://handbook.arctosdb.org/documentation/media.html)

-# How To Request TACC Access to Media Storage

 The [Texas Advanced Computing Center (TACC)](https://www.tacc.utexas.edu/) offers media hosting for Arctos users through an Arctos Project allocation.
 If you are using TACC to store media, you must first request access to the secure TACC storage.